askalanaquestion.com . . . the resource for help with pool & spa problems & information!

 Don, 5/10/2005

 Whoever suggested that you add a chlorine neutralizer to get rid of the bromine really doesn't understand what needs to be done.
 Chlorine neutralizer will eliminate bromine, by converting it to bromide ions.
 However, adding chlorine will cause the bromide ions to form bromine again.
 You have to eliminate the bromide ions and, in that regard, chlorine neutralizer is useless.
 The salt chlorinator cell might be adversely affected by the presence of bromide ions.
 The only way to totally eliminate them is to replace water.
 I suggest that you contact the manufacturer and find out their suggestions for dealing with this issue.
 It might not be necessary to remove all of the bromide ions, but you need to obtain this information.
+The presence of bromides will increase the need to produce more chlorine and could shorten the life of the salt cell.
 Good luck and I hope that I have been helpful.

 Sincerely.
 Alan Schuster, 5/10/2005